MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/ftp-integration-pack.md

 ## Configuring the FTP connections

 A connection establishes a reusable link between Orchestrator and an FTP server.
 You can create as many connections as you require specifying links to multiple FTP servers.
 You can also create multiple connections to the same server to allow for differences in security permissions for different user accounts.

-To set up an FTP connection:
+To set up an FTP connection, follow these steps:

 1. In the **Orchestrator Runbook Designer**, select **Options**, and select **FTP**.
 The **FTP** dialog appears.
 2. On the **Configurations** tab, select **Add** to begin the connection setup.
 The **Add Configuration** dialog appears.